How do Google Definitions appear at the top of search results?

 Over at Threadwatch, Graywolf started a thread titled Are you Optimizing for Google Definitions?
-There are some insightful comments in the thread, and I recalled a Google patent application that covered the topic.
+There are some insightful comments in the thread, and I recalled a Google patent application covering the topic.

-I looked around the web to see if there had been any discussion about the patent application, but couldn’t find any.
-The document is System and method for providing definitions, (US Patent Application 20040236739) invented by Craig Nevill-Manning, filed on June 27, 2003 and published on November 25, 2004.
+I looked around the web to see if there had been any discussion about the Google Definitions patent application.
+I couldn’t find any.
+The document is System and method for providing definitions, (US Patent Application 240040236739), invented by Craig Nevill-Manning.
+It was filed on June 27, 2003, and was published on November 25, 2004.
 Granted as System and method for providing definitions on 8/28/2012.

-The abstract for the application is pretty general, but the document is fairly detailed.
+The abstract for the Google definitions application is pretty general, but the document is fairly detailed.
 Here’s the abstract:

 An example of Google Definitions in action

-Before looking at the words of the patent application, let’s take a look at the results of a definition search on Google.
+Before looking at the words of the Google definitions patent application, let’s look at the results of a Google definition.

-Below is a screenshot of search results for a Google search for define:indeterminacy.
-The search is showing five results, and also includes clickable suggested related search queries for “indeterminacy principle” and “quantum indeterminacy.”
+Below is a screenshot of search results for a Google search for define: indeterminacy.
+The search shows five results and includes clickable suggested related search queries for “indeterminacy principle” and “quantum indeterminacy.”

-A quick look at the pages linked to from the definitions of “indeterminacy” tells us a little about pages where definitions come from.
+A quick look at the pages linked to the definitions of “indeterminacy” tells us a little about pages where Google definitions come from.

 The first result listed is from Critical Vocabulary, which has more than 40 definitions, and the words being defined stand out from the definitions by being encased in font, bold, and span elements like this: